IATI/web-terms/docs/privacy-policy.rst

 Anonymized IP Address: We anonymize your IP address immediately upon collection, so you cannot be personally identified.
 Pages Visited: The URLs of the pages you view on our site.
+Form Inputs: The terms you enter into search boxes, filters, and select from drop-downs.
 Timestamps: The date and time of your visit.
 User Agent Information: Your browser type, operating system, and screen resolution.
 This helps us ensure our site works well on different devices.
 Approximate Location: We determine your country and approximate region from the anonymized IP address.